 This whole process takes 15 seconds typically, which ordinarily is absolutely fine and basically means that your customer (should they want to buy another ticket with their gift card) just has to place the first ticket order and by the time they come to place the order for their second ticket, we've already updated the discount coupon to reflect the new balance.
 Thus protecting you from over-redemption of the gift card.

-If we were to set the 'max uses' of a discount coupon in Eventbrite it would almost certainly result in over-redemption, because if we set it to '2', for instance, then because of the way Eventbrite scopes the discount coupon use to be applied per ticket bought, as opposed to the entire total, then it's totally possible to use a single $50 gift card/discount coupon to buy 2 $50 tickets in one transaction without paying anything via credit card; definitely not what you want!
+If we were to set the 'max uses' of a discount coupon in Eventbrite it would almost certainly result in over-redemption, because if we set it to '2', for instance, then because of the way Eventbrite scopes the discount coupon use to be applied per ticket bought, as opposed to the entire total, then it's easily possible to use a single $50 gift card to buy 2 x $50 tickets in one transaction without paying anything via credit card; definitely not what you want!
 Which is why we set the 'number of uses' to 1.
 We are limited in this respect to how Eventbrite handles discount coupons, and whilst it's entirely reasonable from Eventbrite's point of view, it's not great from ours, and we would like to see the ability to specify an order discount, not a ticket one, but alas, it's not possible in Eventbrite.